kmohrf/vmm/doc/web/source/download.rst

 Download a gzip compressed archive
 ----------------------------------
 vmm could be downloaded from the `download page`_ at `SourceForge`_.
-To extract the downloaded archive use ``tar xzf vmm-0.6.1.tar.gz``.
-This will create the new directory :file:`vmm-0.6.1` in the current working directory.
+To extract the downloaded archive use ``tar xzf vmm-0.6.2.tar.gz``.
+This will create the new directory :file:`vmm-0.6.2` in the current working directory.

 Verify the downloaded archive
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If you have downloaded the archive from the download site you can optionally verify the integrity_ of this archive.
-In order to verify the integrity of the archive you have to download the corresponding signature file (:file:`vmm-0.6.1.tar.gz.sig`) too.
+In order to verify the integrity of the archive you have to download the corresponding signature file (:file:`vmm-0.6.2.tar.gz.sig`) too.
 The signature can be verified using GPG_ or PGP_.
-For example to check the signature of the archive :file:`vmm-0.6.1.tar.gz` you can execute this command ``gpg --verify vmm-0.6.1.tar.gz.sig``.
+For example to check the signature of the archive :file:`vmm-0.6.2.tar.gz` you can execute this command ``gpg --verify vmm-0.6.2.tar.gz.sig``.

-The tarball was signed by Pascal Volk (ID: CEC0904E).
+The tarball was signed by Pascal Volk (ID 0xC51139FE).
+Older releases (≦ 0.6.1) were signed with key ID 0xCEC0904E).
-You can fetch the public key from a key server using the command ``gpg --recv-keys 0xCEC0904E``.
+You can fetch the public key from a key server using the command ``gpg --recv-keys 0xC51139FE``.

 Get vmm from the Mercurial repository
 -------------------------------------
 To get a tagged clone of the current vmm release from the Mercurial_ repository use:
-``hg clone http://hg.localdomain.org/vmm/ -r vmm-0.6.1 vmm-0.6.1``.
+``hg clone http://hg.localdomain.org/vmm/ -r vmm-0.6.2 vmm-0.6.2``.
-This will put the files into the new created directory :file:`vmm-0.6.1`.
+This will put the files into the new created directory :file:`vmm-0.6.2`.

-When you omit the ``-r vmm-0.6.1`` option, you will get the latest changes from the `vmm repository`_.
+When you omit the ``-r vmm-0.6.2`` option, you will get the latest changes from the `vmm repository`_.
 This code may work for you or not.

 Get vmm from the Git repository